lpsm-dev/docker-crypto-miner/README.md

 ## ➤ Description <a name = "description"></a>

 This repository contains a setup with Docker that let you get from zero to mining in around 5 minutes on any Linux host anywhere.

-CPU mining can be profitable using algorithmns like: Cryptonight, Hodl or Equihash.
+CPU mining can be profitable using algorithmns like: RandomX, Cryptonight, or Equihash.
 Find out more about [profitability here](https://www.nicehash.com/profitability-calculator).

 ## ➤ Installation <a name = "installation"></a>